Skip to main content

 Students with a three English course sequence may use the third English course to satisfy a Humanities requirement.

-Of the five humanities and social science electives, BSCM students must include the following HSS Directed Electives:
+Of the four humanities and social science electives, BSCM students must include the following:

 Course Title Credits